Welcome to IfM Experimental Oceanography!

-- Geomatikum: Additional offices/labs for Experimental Oceanography on 3rd floor (Martin Gade) and 4th floor (Andreas Welsch)
+- Geomatikum: Additional offices/labs for Experimental Oceanography on the 4th floor (Andreas Welsch)

 On the second floor, we have

 - A seminar/meeting room (253): Equipped with teleconference system, projector, and conference table.
-Xisca has a key.
-Availability and booking can be checked by contacting Xisca (or Maite - 1st floor, Martina - 4th floor).
+There is a keycode (group leaders) or Francisca has a key.
+Availability and booking can be checked by contacting Francisca (or Maite - 1st floor, Martina - 4th floor).
 Larger seminars/meetings can be held in 022/23 on the ground floor (capacity 60-70 persons) but are often booked during term-time for teaching.

 - Shared kitchen, equipped with coffee machine, kettle, fridge, dishwasher.

 - The coffee machine free for all to use.
 Thomas Wasilewski can advise on operation/cleaning.
 Generally, turn on and press button on the right next to a single cup.
 If usual coffee drinkers occasionally bring a bag of beans to re-supply, then we can keep it as free to use.